 Shaped Like Itself: When Jim is trying to describe the artifact that they're after in season 3.

 Terrible Interviewees Montage: The Tryout videos in 2013, as Omin, Jim and Binwin interview candidates to take Aeofel's place in the party for their seventh adventure.
 There's a few Expys of well-known characters.

-Thicker Than Water: The respective relatives of all three of the AI core members have been the driving force behind some plot line: season 3 misadventure happens because Binwin's father stops drinking; Omin reveals in season 4 that the whole Acquisitions Inc. brand was started by him and his long-lost older sister who comes back as their enemy in the end of season 8; and Jim's own Big Screwed-Up Family basically is the plot of season 5.
+Thicker Than Water: The respective relatives of all three founding members have been the driving force behind some plot line: season 3 misadventure happens because Binwin's father stops drinking; Omin reveals in season 4 that the whole Acquisitions Inc. brand was started by him and his long-lost older sister who comes back as their enemy in the end of season 8; and Jim's own Big Screwed-Up Family basically is the plot of season 5.

 Thousand-Yard Stare: Aeofel's memories of Hell while riding on the back of Cronk the skeletal dragon.
 Making their way to the New Hampshire during "The Last Will and Testament of James Darkmagic I"